ziotom78/raytracing_course/tomasi-ray-tracing-10b.md

         return x & 0xffffffffffffffff
     ```

--   Ovviamente questo non è necessario se si usa un linguaggio che implementa tipi interi di dimensione fissata.
-Questo è il caso di tutti i linguaggi che state usando 😀.
+-   Obviously, this is not necessary if you are using a language that implements fixed-size integer types.
+This is the case with all the languages you are using 😀.

-# Interi usati dal PCG
+# Integers Used by PCG

--   L'algoritmo PCG che implementeremo è quello che genera numeri a 32 bit nell'intervallo $[0, 2^{32} - 1]$ (`uint32_t` in C++).
+-   The PCG algorithm we will implement is the one that generates 32-bit numbers in the range $[0, 2^{32} - 1]$ (`uint32_t` in C++).

--   La struttura dati usati dall'algoritmo PCG ha bisogno di memorizzare al suo interno due numeri interi `unsigned` a 64 bit.
+-   The data structure used by the PCG algorithm needs to store two 64-bit `unsigned` integers internally.

--   Familiarizzatevi con i tipi di interi senza segno forniti dal vostro linguaggio.
-(Linguaggi come Java non hanno interi senza segno, quindi bisogna cavarsela con quelli con segno 🙁; però Kotlin [li implementa](https://kotlinlang.org/docs/unsigned-integer-types.html) 🥳)
+-   Familiarize yourselves with the unsigned integer types provided by your language.
+(Languages like Java don't have unsigned integers, so you have to make do with signed ones 🙁; however, Kotlin [implements them](https://kotlinlang.org/docs/unsigned-integer-types.html) 🥳)

 # PCG in Python

--   Ecco l'implementazione del tipo `PCG` e del costruttore:
+-   Here is the implementation of the `PCG` type and the constructor:

     ```python
     @dataclass